All are Welcome! Worship is on Sunday at 9:15 am and available online.

-September 19, 1841, that the Evangelical Lutheran Church of Springfield was organized in the home of Rev. Francis Springer on the southeast corner of Eighth and Jackson Streets.
-This home was directly across the street to the south of the Lincoln Home.
+On April 2, 1832, Springfield, Illinois was incorporated as a town.
+It was on September 19, 1841, that the Evangelical Lutheran Church of Springfield was organized in the home of Reverend Francis Springer on the southeast corner of Eighth and Jackson Streets.
+This home is directly across the street to the south of the Lincoln Home in the Lincoln Home National Historic Site.
 During its first few years, the congregation met in various locations for its meetings.
 From 1851 until 1859, the parish worshiped in a church at Third and Washington Streets.

 The most recent renovations to the building include the addition of an outdoor ramp into the sanctuary in 1981.
 Accessibility to the communion rail for the physically challenged was completed in 1984.